 MATH 129: Basic Linear Algebra

-ELECTIVES: Students need to take an additional 9 credits of cybersecurity electives from CSCI 420-428, CSCI 436: Intelligent Agents, CSCI 450: Cloud Computing, CSCI 479: Introduction to Data Mining, or GEOG 455: Introduction to Geographic Information Systems
+ELECTIVES: Students need to take an additional 9 credits of data science electives from CSCI 420-428, CSCI 436: Intelligent Agents, CSCI 450: Cloud Computing, CSCI 479: Introduction to Data Mining, or GEOG 455: Introduction to Geographic Information Systems

 Requirements for the SOFTWARE ENGINEERING TRACK (view Software Engineering Track Flowchart)